takeshape/penny/README.md

 Because of how the Google OAuth2 service works, you cannot use wildcard callback urls.
 This precludes the easy use of Google auth in Vercel preview environments, which use dynamic URLs.
 It is recommended you unset `NEXT_PUBLIC_SHOPIFY_USE_MULTIPASS` for preview environments and configure it on a case-by-case basis.

-### Other environment variables

-1. Copy the `.env.local-example` file to `.env.local` and follow the instructions.
-2. Copy the `.env.text-example` file, overwriting the `.env.text` file, and follow the instructions.
-3. Copy the `.env-example` file, overwriting the `.env` file, and follow the instructions.

 ## Type generation